siuying/JavaScriptCoreOpalAdditions/README.md

 ### How require works

 Opal works by compile Ruby into JavaScript.
-When running on JavaScriptCore however, you don't want to load everything into the context unless you needed.
+When running on JavaScriptCore however, you don't always want to load everything into the context.

-OpalAdditions modify Opal to allow require dynamically.
+OpalAdditions modify Opal implement ``require`` dynamically.
 You may require a ruby file in Objective-C or Ruby in runtime.

 ```objective-c